Loading...

 Ian Beeby, Barrister

-This session covers the interaction between GDPR and more recent EU law such as the DSA and NIS2 in relation to obligations on data controllers and processors to maintain high degrees of security and privacy.
-This is important because there have been a number of high profile data breaches and the number of these continues to increase, while there seems to be some considerable uncertainty about what measures are necessary to comply with the obligations put on the controller by the GDPR and now the new enactments.
+This session covers the interaction between GDPR and more recent EU laws, such as the DSA and NIS2, in relation to obligations on data controllers and processors to maintain high levels of security and privacy.
+This is important because there have been a number of high-profile data breaches, and the frequency of these continues to increase.
+At the same time, there appears to be considerable uncertainty regarding the measures necessary to comply with the obligations imposed on the controller by the GDPR and the new enactments.

 Break for lunch